tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-web-pvd.md

 Adaptive DNS:
-: Adaptive DNS is a technique to provide an encrypted transport for DNS queries that can either be asked directly to a server, or use a server to proxy the query and obfuscate the client address.
+: Adaptive DNS is a technique to provide an encrypted transport for DNS queries that can either be sent directly to a server, or use a server to proxy the query and obfuscate the client address.

 Obfuscation Proxy:
 : A resolution server that proxies encrypted client DNS queries to another resolution server that